hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 +message GetNftInfoResponse {
 +    ResponseHeader header = 1; // Standard response from node to client, including the requested fields: cost, or state proof, or both, or neither
-+    TokenID tokenId = 2; // The Token with type NON_FUNGIBLE that this record is for
-+    NftInfo nft = 3; // The NFT that his record is for
++    NftInfo nft = 2; // The NFT that his record is for
 +}
 ```